 If your credit score or the value of your home declines, your lender could reduce the amount of your credit line or freeze your HELOC.
 Having the rug pulled from under you could upset your financial plans.

 If you are 62 or older and don’t like the idea that your line of credit can be frozen, you might consider taking out a reverse mortgage line of credit.
 Not only can your line of credit never be frozen, but it also contains a growth feature — meaning if you don’t use it, the line will continue to grow over that period.
+To find out if a reverse mortgage loan is right for you, click here.

 For those who comply with the terms of the loan, a reverse mortgage line of credit doesn’t have to be paid back until you actually leave the home, usually as the result of selling or moving out of the home or your passing away.
 As with other types of mortgages, loan terms include maintaining your home as well as keeping up with your property taxes and homeowners insurance.